Production Properties - Control Send Devices - Network

 Remote Device: The purpose of this field is to simplify configuring SCS for commonly-used devices or products.
 The following devices and products are currently included in this list:

-If the Remote Device is Behringer X32 Digital Mixer then when SCS successfully establishes a UDP connection with the X32 then SCS retrieves the current names of channels, cues, scenes and snippets.
-These are then available for use in Control Send Cues.
+•If the Remote Device is Behringer X32 Digital Mixer or Behringer X32 Compact Mixer then when SCS successfully establishes a UDP connection with the X32 then SCS retrieves the current names of channels, DCA groups, cues, scenes, snippets, etc. These are then available for use in Control Send Cues.

 Network Protocol: This field will be preset and disabled for certain remote devices.
-If the field is enabled then select either Telnet or UDP as required by the remote device or product.
+If the field is enabled then select either TCP or UDP as required by the remote device or product.

 Network Role: This field may be preset and disabled for certain remote devices.
 If the field is enabled then select the required Network Role or connection type as follows: